 The ENERGY Reader

 What magic, or monster, lurks behind the light switch and the gas pump?
 Where does the seemingly limitless energy that fuels modern society come from?
-From oil spills, nuclear accidents, mountaintop removal coal mining, and natural gas “fracking” to wind power projects and solar power plants, every source of energy has costs.
+From oil spills, nuclear accidents, mountaintop removal coal mining, and natural gas "fracking" to large-scale wind, solar, and biomass plants, every source of energy has costs.

-Featuring the essays found in ENERGY plus additional material, The ENERGY Reader takes an unflinching look at the systems that support our insatiable thirst for more power along with their unintended side effects.
+Featuring the essays found in ENERGY: Overdevelopment and the Delusion of Endless Growth plus additional material, The ENERGY Reader takes an unflinching look at the systems that support our insatiable thirst for more power along with their unintended side effects.
+Over thirty leading thinkers on energy, society, and ecology lift the veil on the harsh realities of our pursuit of energy at any price, revealing the true costs, benefits, and limitations of all our energy options.
+Edited by Tom Butler, Daniel Lerch and George Wuerthner, withn an Introduction by Richard Heinberg.

 Published by the Foundation for Deep Ecology in collaboration with Watershed Media and Post Carbon Institute.
 384 pages, 6” x 9”, 7 b/w photographs, 5 line illustrations.
 ISBN 978-0970950093.